googleforgames/agones/site/content/en/docs/Reference/gameserverallocation.md

       # [FeatureFlag:CountsAndLists]
       # counters: # selector for counter current values of a GameServer count
       #   rooms:
       #     minCount: 1 # minimum value.
-Defaults to 0.
+Defaults to 1000.
       #     maxCount: 5 # maximum value.
-Defaults to max(int64)
+Defaults to 1000 and setting capacity to max(int64) may lead to issues and is not recommended.
       #     minAvailable: 1 # minimum available (current capacity - current count).
 Defaults to 1000.
-      #     maxAvailable: 10 # maximum available (current capacity - current count) .
+      #     maxAvailable: 10 # maximum available (current capacity - current count).
 Defaults to 1000 and setting capacity to max(int64) may lead to issues and is not recommended.
       # lists:
       #   players:
       #     containsValue: "x6k8z" # only match GameServers who has this value in the list.
 Defaults to "", which is all.